nieweglp/gymshark-task/README.md

 BigQuery natively supports time travel and change tracking via snapshots.
 It allows users to query historical data from up to 7 days prior by specifying a timestamp in the FOR SYSTEM_TIME AS OF clause, enabling recovery and analysis of data as it existed at a specific point in time.

 #### Deliverables:
-Data model diagram in gymshark-schema.png
+Data model diagram in schema.png

 DDL statements for creating tables in ddl directory.

 Explanation of design decisions.

+Design decisions, which I made focus on normalization in data model.
+That's why I split data into more tables than raw evenets schema.

 Implement a Dataflow pipeline (using either Python or Java) that:
 1. Reads events from Pub/Sub